TAPevents/tap-i18n/README.md

 	TAPi18n.getLanugage()

-Returns the language tag of the client's translation language or null if TAPi18n is not enabled in the project level.
+Returns the tag of the client's current language.

 #### Get a translation